Saint-Avold Synagogue: History

 A new synagogue was constructed in the place of this building in 1825 on orders by the Prefecture.
-Despite the risk of financial ruin, the synagogue was reconstructed between 1858–1860 with the help of a grant by Mayor Charles Joseph Spinga.
-The architect of the building's facade was Jeannin.
+Despite the risk of financial ruin, the synagogue was reconstructed between 1858 and 1860 with the help of a grant by Mayor Charles Joseph Spinga.
+The architect of the building's façade was Jeannin.
 In 1871, the Rabbinic authority of Saint-Avold was reorganized by Imperial German authorities and divided into two separate Rabbinates: one in Boulay and one in Saint-Avold.
 After World War I and the return of Alsace-Moselle to France, the community lost several German members.
-The synagogue was renovated between 1922–1923.
+The synagogue was renovated between 1922 and 1923.
 The newly renovated synagogue hosted the inauguration of Nathan Netter, the Chief Rabbi of Metz, on April 19, 1923.
 Ransacked and desecrated by the Nazis in 1940, it was turned into a firehouse, and later destroyed.

 In 1956 the current synagogue was built a few meters from the previous location.
 Designed by architect Roger Zonca and Studio Constructa, it is located at the corner of Rue des Americains and Rue de la Mertzelle near Place Paul-Collin.
 During the European Days of Jewish Culture, the synagogue served as a concert space.
 The new synagogue was vandalized and set on fire on August 31, 1992, but was carefully restored.